Ericsson/dataplanebook/src/glossary.rst

    DPU
       A Data Processing Unit (DPU) is processor designed for data plane applications.
-A DPU is built around a complex of general-purpose CPU cores, augmented by networking-specific
+Largely a marketing term, how a DPU is implemented, as opposed to what role it serves, is somewhat vague.
+Generally, a DPU is built around a complex of general-purpose :term:`SMP` CPU cores, augmented by
-      accelerators and high performance network I/O interfaces.
+      networking-specific accelerators and high performance network
+      I/O interfaces.

+      The general-purpose cores may be designed to be involved in fast path processing, or only be used for slow path and control plane type tasks.
+In the latter case, a :term:`NPU` type block will be required as well, to facilitate a software-programmable fast path.

       Older processor generations with the same basic architecture was referred to as communication processors.